huntdatacenter/docs/docs/do-science/hunt-workbench/troubleshooting.md

 [Contact us](/contact) for further investigation if none of these works.

 ### Workbench is missing features or does not respond after restart

-If your Workbench doesn't want to start up even after [restart](/do-science/hunt-workbench/faq/#how-can-i-restart-my-workbench-environment) or is missing features, you can run following command to clear your environment
+If your Workbench doesn't want to start up even after [restart](/do-science/hunt-workbench/faq/#how-can-i-restart-my-workbench-environment) or is missing features that worked before, you can run following command to clear your environment:

 ```bash
 rm -vf /mnt/work/workbench/${USER}/.jupyter/lab/workspaces/*.jupyterlab-workspace
 ```

+If you are logging in first time and you miss some icons or menus you need to update your internet browser (e.g. Google Chrome).

 ## Need help